Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Choices, Considerations, and Tradeoffs

-The third way to account for additional factors is to consider a range of values for each such factor, effectively treating it as if it were an additional focus of a disaggregated evaluation, along with the groups of interest.
-By assessing and reporting performance separately for each combination of factor values---that is, by focusing on intersections of the groups of interest and the ``groups'' obtained by considering different combinations of factor values---this approach yields a granular and high-dimensional view of system performance.
-Moreover, if the distributions over factor values are the same for each group of interest, then any disparities in (aggregate) performance between the groups will likely be due to the factors on which those groups are based.
-In practice, it may be difficult to ensure that the distributions over factor values are the same for each group of interest.
+The third way to account for additional factors is to consider a range of values for each such factor.
+By assessing and reporting performance separately for each group of interest and combination of additional factor values, this approach yields a granular and high-dimensional view of system performance.
+Moreover, if the distributions over additional factor values are the same for each group of interest, then any performance disparities are more likely to be genuinely due to the factors of interest.
+In practice, though, it may be difficult to ensure that the distributions over additional factor values are the same for each group of interest.
 For example, some hairstyles are more common among some genders than among others.
-However, even if the distributions over factor values are not the same, it is still possible to account for the factors using statistical techniques like generalized linear mixed-effect regression models~\cite[e.g.,][]{Givens2013,Beveridge2010}, as we describe below.
+However, even if the distributions over additional factor values are not the same, it is still possible to account for them using statistical techniques like generalized linear mixed-effect regression models~\cite[e.g.,][]{Givens2013,Beveridge2010}, as we describe in Section~\ref{sec:performance_analysis}.
 We note that it can be difficult to identify all relevant additional factors or to choose an appropriate range of values for each such factor.
-That said, this approach will most conclusively determine the existence or absence of suspected performance disparities, as well as making it much easier~to~uncover potential causes of performance disparities.\looseness=-1
+That said, this approach will most conclusively demonstrate the existence or absence of performance disparities, making it particularly appropriate for confirmatory evaluations.\looseness=-1

-Lastly, we emphasize that no group is a monolith and, regardless of the groups of interest, there are always factors that exhibit within-group variation.
-For example, people belonging to any group based on race will likely exhibit a wide range of skin tones and ages.
-If there is any chance that these factors might affect system performance, then they must be accounted for by taking the third approach---i.e., treating them as if they were an additional focus of the evaluation.
+Lastly, we emphasize that no group is a monolith, so there will always be additional factors that exhibit within-group variation.
+For example, people belonging to any group based on race will exhibit a wide range of skin tones, not to mention genders and ages.
+If there is any chance that these factors can affect system performance, then they should be accounted for by taking the third approach---that is, by considering a range of values for each such factor.\looseness=-1